ltricot/CSE201_prototype/README.md

  *
  * @param height the height of the wanted wall in meters
  * @param budget the budget of the government in dollars
- * @return whether the government succed or not
+ * @return whether the government succeeds or not
  */
 bool buildWall(int height, int budget) {
     if(height > 1e6 * budget) {